What is ‘chemical energy’?

 There are several shorthand methods for describing chemical bonds.
 Probably the most realistic representation is the overlapping spheres model at the bottom right in this picture.

-Then imagine the amount of movement, or kinetic energy, possible in larger biological molecules.
+What models do not convey, however, is that there is still movement of the atoms after bonds form.
+Imagine the amount of movement, or kinetic energy, possible in larger biological molecules.
 Total energy, the sum of kinetic energy plus potential energy, of a molecule relates to freedom of movement of the atoms within the molecule. but what is the source of this molecular bond energy, where does it come from?

 Source of bond energy